-Yes No Do you have a nonbinding early action plan whereby students a notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your commit to attend to the province of the pro х If "yes," please complete the following: Early action closing date Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you lim students from applying to other early plans? nit
+Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х If "yes," please complete the following: Early action closing date Early action notification date - Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?